USFWS/secas/_posts/2019-09-23-Strategic-forest-and-wildland-fire-management-is-necessary-to-safeguard-urban-water-supplies.md

 published: true
 title: Strategic forest and wildland fire management is necessary to safeguard urban water supplies
 layout: post
+author: Dennis Hallema, Hydrologist at the USDA Forest Service Southern Research Station
 hero:
   name: 'Figure-2_small-768x576.jpg'
   alt: Controlled burn
   caption: Controlled burns clean up forest fuels, and help maintain an open canopy with benefits for forest water quality and quantity.
 Photo by Dennis Hallema.
   headerClass: 'light-text'
 ---
-_by Dennis Hallema, Hydrologist at the USDA Forest Service Southern Research Station_

 Forest landscapes are key resource areas for urban water supplies.
 All forests combined generate an estimated 57% of runoff worldwide, and provide water for more than 4 billion people.
 Water supply is one of several critical water services provided by forests—other water services are hydropower, providing cooling water for electric power plants, water for irrigation, and reducing flood risk.
 But forests are at the same time vulnerable ecosystems, and their ability to provide clean water is experiencing increased pressure from urbanization and the effects of human encroachment on the forest.

 The increasing pressure on water supplies originating in upstream forests is partially linked to an upward trend in the number of wildfires ignited by humans.
 Despite their hazard to humans, occasional wildfire can be beneficial for the health and function of fire-adapted ecosystems through its effects on nutrient cycling, plant diversity and succession, and pest regulation.
 Like prescribed burning, this type of infrequent wildfire also reduces the risk of subsequent wildfires until a forest has accumulated sufficient fuels for another fire.